 Ranburne is a tiny town located in the state of Alabama.
 With a population of 426 people and just one neighborhood, Ranburne is the 348th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Ranburne is generally considered to be a blue-collar town.
-42.56% of the Ranburne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ranburne is a blue-collar town, with 42.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ranburne is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Ranburne who work in management occupations (14.88%), teaching (9.09%), and sales jobs (7.02%).

 Also of interest is that Ranburne has more people living here who work in computers and math than 95% of the places in the US.